Eric Sykes: 1970s

 In 1970, Sykes returned to BBC television with a guest appearance in an episode of Till Death Us Do Part.
 This was followed in 1971 by a six-episode series, Sykes and a Big, Big Show, for the BBC and a special, Sykes: With the Lid Off, for Thames Television.

 In 1972, seven years after the cancellation of Sykes and a..., the BBC revived the series under the title Sykes.
 68 colour episodes of Sykes were made between 1972 and 1979; forty-three of the shows were re-workings of scripts from the 1960s series, which had been recorded in monochrome.
-These included a remake of the 1960s episode Sykes and a Stranger, guest-starring Peter Sellers as the stranger, Tommy Grando, in what was to be Sellers's final TV part.
+These included a remake of the 1960s episode Sykes and a Stranger, guest-starring Peter Sellers as the stranger, Tommy Grando, in what was to be Sellers's final television role.
 During the 1970s, Sykes and Jimmy Edwards took part in a performance of Big Bad Mouse entertaining Rhodesian troops for Ian Smith, the Prime Minister of Rhodesia.

 In 1973, Sykes had a small role as a police sergeant in the Douglas Hickox thriller Theatre of Blood.

 In 1977, Sykes wrote and starred in another television special, Eric Sykes Shows a Few of Our Favourite Things.
 He also wrote the script for the 1977 Yorkshire Television adaptation of Charley's Aunt and appeared in the role of Brassett.

-The third version of The Plank was made in 1979 for Thames TV as a half-hour TV special.
+The third version of The Plank was made in 1979 for Thames TV as a half-hour television special.